mhowlett/confluent-kafka-dotnet/blog.md

 Having specified your configuration, the next stage of client setup is to pass this into the constructor of a client builder class.
 The builder classes allow you to optionally specify one of a number of different event handlers, as well as serializers or deserializers (collectively known as '*serdes*').
 This is done via 'Set' methods which can be chained together. e.g.:

 ```
-builder
+var cBuilder = new ConsumerBuilder<TInKey, TInValue>(cConfig)
+    .SetKeyDeserializer(InKeyDeserializer)
+    .SetValueDeserializer(InValueDeserializer)
+    .SetLogHandler((_, m) =>
+    {
+        ...
+    })
+    .SetErrorHandler((c, e) =>
+    {
+        ...
+    });
 ```

+Our processor class exposes properties that allow

-In our async processor class, we allow the log handler specified, and pass it through to the producer and consumer builder classes if so.
+In our processor class, we allow the log handler specified, and pass it through to the producer and consumer builder classes if so.
 If no log handler is specified, output will be written to stderr by default (note: logging will be very sparse unless you specify a debug context).
 If you specify your own log handler, be aware that it must be threadsafe.

 Liewise, we allow deserializers .. and serializer .. however, alos pased through.